2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in New Jersey

 About 15% of the students majoring in engineering tech at the school are women while 85% are male.

-The in-demand bachelor’s degree programs at Stevens Institute of Technology helped the school earn the #2 place on this year’s ranking of the most popular engineering technologies schools in New Jersey.
-Located in the suburb of Hoboken, Stevens is a private not-for-profit college with a medium-sized student population.
+A rank of #2 on this year’s list means Stevens Institute of Technology is a great place for engineering technologies students working on their bachelor’s degree.
+Located in the suburb of Hoboken, Stevens is a private not-for-profit school with a medium-sized student population.

 Women make up 48% of the engineering tech majors at the school.